Derived localisation of algebras and modules: Introduction

-Combining our techniques with simplicial localisation of Dwyer--Kan, we arrive at a very simple and conceptual proof of a general form of the group completion theorem.
-We obtain an interpretation of the Loday--Quillen theorem on cyclic homology as a calculation of the derived localisation of a certain dg algebra and a similar interpretation of Kontsevich's theorem on graph homology.
-We also consider various monoids arising from mapping class groups of $2$--dimensional surfaces and compute the homology of their partial group completions in terms of the stable mapping class groups.
-Finally, we compute the derived localisation of the dg algebra of ribbon graphs.
+Influenced by this new algebraic perspective on the group completion theorem, we obtain an interpretation of the Loday--Quillen theorem on cyclic homology as a calculation of the derived localisation of a certain dg algebra and a similar interpretation of Kontsevich's theorem on graph homology.
+We also consider various monoids arising from mapping class groups of $2$--dimensional surfaces and compute the homology of their \emph{partial} group completions in terms of the stable mapping class groups and finally, we compute the derived localisation of the dg algebra of ribbon graphs.

+The authors are grateful to the referee for a careful reading of this paper and a host of useful suggestions for improvement.